 JUT (2).
 The forward part of this jut appears twisted.
 A small erratic is embedded at the base of the overhang

 JUT (3).
 Rectangular jut, vertically splitting and partially overhanging [Atwick: 26 May 2013].

 MILLING.
 The stones clustered at the foot of the cliff will, when pushed around by waves, grind away at the clay on each high tide that reaches the cliff [Grimston: 7 May 2013].

 OVERSLUMP.
 Withernsea Till (‘chocolate’ coloured), having slid, covers the lower Skipsea Till.
 This is a commonly seen feature in southern sections of the coast.
 See till types

 BLOCKY OVERSLUMP.
 Again, Withernsea Till slides over Skipsea Till [Dimlington: 3 September 2012].

 PLATFORM STEP.
-Formed in the clay platform, itself an indicator of active erosion, when the beach level is dropping.
+Formed in the clay platform when the beach level is dropping.
 In this example, the step has a covering of shingle and stones [Dimlington: 3 April 2013].